gregpedis/Blazor.SimpleRegex/README.md

 - Add examples on readme.

-- Link github readme to blazor web app.
-- Move styling to app.css
-- Add some more styling, e.g. red line when there is an error.

 -  Add tokens and syntax tree visualization on the blazor web app.
 Maybe using [treeview](https://www.w3schools.com/howto/howto_js_treeview.asp) and some JS.
 - Support assignments.